mpound/pdrtpy/README.rst

 Example Notebooks
 -----------------

-We have prepared jupyter iPython notebooks with examples of how to use ``pdrtpy``.
+We have prepared Jupyter iPython notebooks with examples of how to use ``pdrtpy``.
 You can download these as follows.

 .. code-block:: sh